spechtnathan/Curtius/README.md

 # Curtius
-Code for CANSAT of the Curtius Team form Liège
+Code for CANSAT of the Curtius Team from Liège